randy3k/SendCode/README.md

 1. Python console

-   [IPython 5.0](https://ipython.org) or [ptpython](https://github.com/jonathanslenders/ptpython) (or any repls which support bracketed paste mode) are assumed to be used.
+   [IPython](https://ipython.org) (5.0 or above, or any repls which support bracketed paste mode) are assumed to be used.
 IPython 4.0 is still supported, but users need to disable `bracketed_paste_mode` in the settings.

 1. RStudio on Windows